s-p-n/reinforce-squared/README.md

 # reinforce-squared
 A machine learning environment with live configuration.
 (Based on a SentDex tutorial)

+I really love this program, I hope you do too.
+I tried to make it friendly to non-programmers, but still challenge the non-programmer or new programmer to get it working, and reward them with a quite satisfying command-line interface.

 This is experimental.
 By proceding, you agree that nobody is liable for anything that happens as a result of executing this code.
 If you are interested in trying **reinforce-squared**, here's how I suggest getting things set-up.
 # Environment